mmizumoto1213/cse15l-lab-reports/lab-report-5-week-10.md

 # Part 1
 In our lab we found the differences between our outputs using `diff`.
 We ran the command `diff /home/linux/ieng6/cs15lwi22/cs15lwi22aqe/class-clone/results.txt new-results.txt` to print out all of the outputs where our code produced a different output from the given code.
-From here we knew which lines in new-results.txt produced the differences so we looked inside new-results.txt using vim and found the lines were out output was different.
+From here we knew which lines in new-results.txt produced the differences so we looked inside new-results.txt using vim and found the lines where our output was different.
 We also found the corresponding test file to that output on the line above it.

 ![Line 212](Line212Test.PNG)